Contrast-Security-OSS/docs/content/admin/policy_mgmt/LibraryPolicy.md

 Check the box to **Restrict libraries** and click on the multiselect field choose the libraries you want to include.
 Check the box to **Enable version requirements** and click on the multiselect field choose one or multiple libraries that must be within your given number of versions.
 Click the **Add another requirement** link to create version requirements for additional library groupings.

 By checking the box to **Fail libraries in violation of policy**, you allow Contrast to automatically assign a failing score (F) to any library that violates a set policy.
 If you choose this option, Contrast alerts you when adjusting Score Settings in the **Organization Management** page.
-To learn more about scoring and how it applies to libraries, go to the [Score Settings](admin-orgsettings.html#score-settings) article.
+To learn more about scoring libraries, go to the [Score Settings](admin-orgsettings.html#score-settings) article.

+If a library fails to comply with a set policy, the name and a warning icon are highlighted in red in the **Libraries** page.
+Hover over the icon or go the the library's details page for more information about the violation.